 Children should receive their first orthodontic evaluation by age seven, or earlier if a problem is detected by parents, the family dentist, or the child’s physician.
-An early evaluation allows us to determine when a child’s particular problem should be treated.
-In many patients, early treatment provides results that are unattainable once the face and jaws are finished growing.
+An early evaluation enables us to determine when a child’s particular problem should be treated.
+In many patients, early treatment provides results that are unattainable once the face and jaws have finished growing.

-Orthodontic treatment has improved dramatically.
-As a rule, braces make your teeth sore for a day or 2 after they are placed or adjusted, but it is not “painful”.
+Orthodontic treatment has improved dramatically over the years.You can expect braces to make your teeth sore for a day or two after they are placed or adjusted, but it won’t be “painful”.
 Today’s braces are smaller and more comfortable.
 High tech wires move the teeth more efficiently and with less discomfort.

 Yes.
 When teeth are missing, adjacent teeth will drift into the empty space.
 This often causes functional, esthetic, or periodontal problems.
 Orthodontic treatment can close the space or provide proper alignment for your dentist to replace the missing teeth.